Progress Measurement for Canada’s Sustainable Development Goals

 13.1.1 Greenhouse gas emissions Decrease

-13.3.1 Proportion of municipal organization who factored climate change adaptation into their decision-making process Increase
+13.3.1 Proportion of municipal organizations who factored climate change adaptation into their decision-making process Increase

 14.1.1 Proportion of marine and coastal areas conserved Increase

-14.2.1 Proportion of fish stocks that are sustainably harvested Increase
+14.2.1 Proportion of key fish stocks in the Cautious and Healthy zones Increase

 15.1.1 Proportion of native wild species ranked secure or apparently secure according to the national extinction risk level Increase